 Definition of Family Literacy

-Family literacy entails the ability to discern and analyze the fundamental intersections of the family and social/political/cultural life through a “family lens.”
-Specifically, a family-literate person will possess 1) a basic understanding of the history, central texts, beliefs, practices as they continue to be shaped by particular social, historical and cultural contexts; and 2) the ability to discern and explore through a “family lens” dimensions of social, historical and cultural expressions across time and place.
+Family literacy entails the ability to discern and analyze the fundamental intersections of the family and social/political/cultural life through a family lens.
+Specifically, a family-literate person will possess 1) a basic understanding of the family throughout history as it has been shaped by social, historical, and cultural contexts; and 2) the ability to explore, discern, and view the world around them through a family lens.

-Critical to this definition is the importance of understanding family and family influences in context, and how they are inextricably woven into all dimensions of the human experience.
+Critical to this definition is understanding that family and family influences are inextricably woven into all dimensions of the human experience.

 1. Family influences are embedded in all dimensions of our culture and world.